Jacob Meyers Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff is last in the league with a collective 7.3 strikeouts per nine innings.

-- The Rockies' 5.65 team ERA ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.63).

-- The Rockies surrender the most home runs in baseball (137 total, 1.5 per game).
+- The Rockies give up the most home runs in baseball (137 total, 1.4 per game).

-- The Rockies are sending Bird (2-1) to the mound to make his second start of the season.
+- Gomber makes the start for the Rockies, his 20th of the season.
+He is 8-7 with a 6.19 ERA and 63 strikeouts in 96 2/3 innings pitched.

-- In his most recent appearance -- in relief on Sunday -- the right-hander tossed two-thirds of an inning against the New York Yankees, giving up two earned runs while surrendering three hits.
+- In his last time out on Saturday against the New York Yankees, the lefty went six innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.